Barker404/wordall/README.md

 ### Run tests
 After activating an environment with dev dependencies:
 ```
-pytest --cov=src tests/
+pytest --cov-report term-missing --cov=src tests/
 ```

 ### Formatting, linting, and type-checking
-Pytheon formatting and linting are done using ruff for python.
+Python formatting and linting are done using ruff for python.
 Shell script formatting uses shfmt and linting uses shellcheck.
 Both are managed via pre-commit.
 Type-checking is done using mypy, which is installed in the venv (outside of pre-commit's isolated venv) and run by pre-commit (for reasons see